Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 Although how much of the endorsements contribute to his net worth is not known, estimates suggest that the A-list stature of Jimmy Fallon would guarantee him a pay that goes into millions.

 Fallon has also invested in non-fungible tokens (NFTs).
-He revealed that he had bought a Bored Ape Yacht Club (BAYC) token during an interview with digital artist Mike Winkelmann aka Beeple, who set the world of NFT rolling with the sale of his artwork Everydays: The First 5,000 Days for USD 69 million (INR 572 crore approx.) in March 2021.
+He revealed that he had bought a Bored Ape Yacht Club (BAYC) token during an interview with digital artist Mike Winkelmann aka Beeple, who set the world of NFT rolling with the sale of his artwork Everydays: The First 5,000 Days for USD 69 million in March 2021.

 So this just happened. @jimmyfallon reveals to @beeple on the #TheTonightShow that he just bought his first Bored Ape by @BoredApeYC with MoonPay! 🚀👀